lord-ruby/Entropy/README.md

 ## Wheres all the Other Content?
 Due to me wanting to depart from this mod as a Cryptid addon but not wanting the content to go to waste a lot of existing content has been moved into CrossMod territory, where it will only show up if you have Cryptid enabled.
 This includes entropic Jokers which are based on Exotics

+## What about Ascension Power
+Ascension Power will stay around even without Cryptid enabled due to how much Entropy content relies on it I could rename ascension power to further seperate it from Cryptid however I think this is unnecessary as the mechanics will remain the same

 ## Contact
 For enquiries please join the [Entropy Discord](https://discord.gg/beqqy4Bb7m)